Kitware/arctic-viewer/README.md

     -o, --output [directory]                  Data directory where to download remote data locally
 ```

-In order to try it out, you should download some sample dataset
+In order to try it out, you should download some sample datasets
 (unless you already have some ;-) and run the data viewer on them.

 Here is an example on how to download some sample data